-Whereas Teach First seeks to address the difficulty of recruiting and retaining excellent teachers by recruiting some of the country's best graduates, Now Teach recruits and supports high calibre, experienced professionals who have already had one successful career.
+Whereas Teach First seeks to address the difficulty of recruiting and retaining excellent teachers by recruiting some of the country's best graduates, Now Teach recruits and supports high calibre, experienced professionals who have already had at least one successful career.
 Working in challenging schools across the country, they not only increase teaching capacity, but also bring vital links to employers, universities and other post-school options.
-The Foundation has made a grant to help Now Teach expand its work and reach more disadvantaged areas across the United Kingdom.
+The Foundation's grant will help Now Teach to expand its work and reach more disadvantaged areas across the United Kingdom.